flameshe/flameshe/README.md

 - 👋 Hi, I’m @flameshe
 - 👀 I’m interested in front-end web development!
-- 🌱 I’m currently learning the basics ^^;
+- 🌱 I’m currently learning the basics ^^
-- 📫 How to reach me ...

 <!---
 flameshe/flameshe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.